 This is obvious when you think about it.
 Your daily financial decisions result from your habits and attitudes that drive those decisions.
 For example, consider the following habitude choices and their obvious financial implications:

-However, the solutions are as permanent as the new habitudes you adopt – and that makes all the difference.
+However, the solutions are as permanent as the new habitudes you adopt.
+That makes all the difference.

 The Habitudes That Cause Your Debt

 That’s why you keep buying things you can’t afford and spending more than you earn.